Hardware vs. Software Encoders for Live Streaming: Your Options Explained [2025 Update]

 An encoder is a tool that converts video files from RAW to digital.

 Video encoders are devices that convert video files from one format to another.
 They can be either hardware encoding or software encoding solutions.
-Encoders are essential for converting the RAW video files from your camera to streamable digital files.
+These encoders are really significant for converting the RAW video files from your camera to streamable digital files.

-There are two important protocols for broadcasting to keep in mind: HLS streaming protocol and RTMP (real-time messaging protocol).
-This Transmission Control Protocol-based technology was originally developed by the predecessor of Adobe to work with the Adobe Flash player.
+When it comes to broadcasting, there are two important protocols to keep in mind: HLS streaming protocol and RTMP (real-time messaging) protocol.
+This transmission control protocol-based technology was originally developed by the predecessor Adobe to work with the Adobe Flash player.

 RTMP uses RTMP ingest to transmit the files from the encoder to the video hosting platform, and HLS transmits it from the video hosting platform to your audience.
 Since the RTMP protocol is so widely used, you’ll want to look into an RTMP encoder.